cornQ/webuzo-server-setup/docs/webuzo-mirror-network-info.md

 ### Webuzo Mirror Network

-The Webuzo Mirror Network is a globally distributed system of update and download servers designed to deliver fast, reliable access to scripts, packages, and licensing data.
-By hosting mirrors across Europe, North America, and Asia, Webuzo ensures minimal latency, improved uptime, and optimized performance for users worldwide.
+The Webuzo Mirror Network is a global set of servers that provides fast and reliable access to Webuzo updates and packages.
+These mirrors are distributed across multiple regions including Germany, Finland, France, the United States, Canada, and India, ensuring low-latency performance for users worldwide.

-These mirrors are powered by leading data center providers such as Hetzner Online, OVHcloud, and Centrilogic, offering a strong and stable backbone for the Webuzo ecosystem.

 | **IP**            | **Hostname**             | **Location**                         | **DC**               |